 Margaret K. Glenn, Ed.D., CRC

-Glenn graduated from the doctoral program in counseling at The George Washington University and holds a Master of Science in rehabilitation counseling from Virginia Commonwealth University.
-She has also served as a faculty member at Virginia Commonwealth University and Montana State University.
+Dr. Glenn graduated with a doctorate in counseling from The George Washington University; and masters of science in rehabilitation counseling from Virginia Commonwealth University (VCU).
+She has also been on the faculty of VCU and Montana State University –Billings.

 In 2012, Dr. Glenn was awarded the Switzer Distinguished Disability and Rehabilitation Research Fellowship by the National Institute on Disability and Rehabilitation Research to conduct a year-long study.
 The topic focused on an exploratory study of service dog use in the workplace.
 She received Outstanding Researcher of the Year for the WVU College of Education and Human Services in 2014 for this work.